-If you too are facing this issue, you should know that this happens due to an incorrect allocation of registry entries, which could probably have been tweaked by third-party apps.
+If you too are facing this issue, you should know that this happens due to incorrect allocation of registry entries, which could probably have been tweaked by third-party apps.
 In addition to this, failure of Remote Procedure Call and Remote Procedure Call Locater services may also result in the same error.
-So you should firstly confirm that these services are functioning properly, by running services.msc, and then proceed with this registry tweak.
+So you should first confirm that these services are functioning properly, by running services.msc, and then proceed with this registry tweak.
 I am sure that I don’t need to tell you to make a system restore point first, before touching the Windows Registry.

-The Remote Procedure Call Failed
+The Remote Procedure Call Failed for Windows Store apps

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.